G1ANT-Robot/G1ANT.Language/G1ANT.Language/Structures/PathStructure.md

 # path

-This structure stores paths to files or directories and contains the following fields:
+This structure stores paths to files or directories.
+It contains the following fields:

 | Field         | Type | Description                                                  |
 | ------------- | ---- | ------------------------------------------------------------ |